DragonSenses/react-portfolio-2/journey.md

 ### Second Approach

-Let's preserve our array and use the `index` as the key
+Let's preserve our array and use the `index` that we destructured as the key

 ```jsx
 const links = [